-Here are some fun and simple play ideas for you and your baby:
+Here are fun and simple play ideas for you and your baby:

 - Read books, sing songs and recite nursery rhymes together.
 Babies enjoy cloth books with different textures, flaps and puppets.

-- Teach your baby how to hold, drop and roll different balls.
+- Let your baby hold, drop and roll different balls.
 This helps your baby learn about how things move.

 - Play with rattles, bells and other toys that make noise.

 - Put toys around your baby to encourage movement.

 At 6-12 months

 From this age, you and your baby can explore more ways to play:

-- Provide lots of fun bath toys for dunking, measuring, floating and pouring.
-Plastic milk bottles and food containers work just as well as shop-bought toys.
+- Provide fun bath toys for dunking, measuring, floating and pouring.
+Plastic milk bottles and food containers work well for this.

 - Give your baby toys with buttons to push to make things happen, or try activities like shaking or banging objects.

 - Play with stacking blocks and toys that your baby can roll or push across the floor.

 - When reading with your baby, use different voices for different characters or make the sounds of different animals.

-You can give your baby a few play options to choose from, but don’t overwhelm your baby with too many.
-And it’s good to give your baby time to choose what and how to play and then follow your baby’s lead.
+You can give your baby play options to choose from, but try not to overwhelm your baby with too many.
+Also, it’s good to give your baby time to choose what and how to play and then follow your baby’s lead.

-Try to step back from your baby’s play and give your child the chance to work things out independently sometimes.
+Try to step back from your baby’s play and give your baby the chance to work things out independently sometimes.
 You can still help your baby’s learning by describing what’s happening.
 For example, ‘That pot makes a big noise when you bang it!’

-It’s always good to respond to your baby’s interests and share baby’s delight at discovering new things, however small they might seem.
+It’s always good to respond to your baby’s interests and share your baby’s delight at discovering new things, however small they might seem.
 For example, ‘Wow!
 Look how the little red boat floats in your bath’.